Artrajz/vits-simple-api/README.md

 After the initial startup, a config.yaml configuration file will be generated.
 You need to change `tts_config.auto_load` to `false` in order to enable manual loading mode.

-You can modify the `tts_config.models` in the config.yaml or make modifications in the admin panel in the browser.
+You can modify the `tts_model_config.tts_modes` in the config.yaml or make modifications in the admin panel in the browser.

 **Note: After version 0.6.6, the model loading path has been modified.
 Please follow the steps below to configure the model path again!**